netdata/netdata/docs/netdata-agent/sizing-netdata-agents/disk-requirements-and-retention.md

 Netdata comes with 3 database modes:

 1. `dbengine`: the default high-performance multi-tier database of Netdata.
-Metric samples is cached in memory and saved to disk in multiple tiers, with compression.
+Metric samples are cached in memory and are saved to disk in multiple tiers, with compression.
 2. `ram`: metric samples are stored in ring buffers in memory, with increments of 1024 samples.
 Metric samples are not committed to disk.
 Kernel-Same-Page (KSM) can be used to deduplicate Netdata's memory.
 3. `alloc`: metric samples are stored in ring buffers in memory, with flexible increments.
 Metric samples are not committed to disk.